Our website uses cookies for statistical purposes.

 Company liquidation in Australia can be voluntary or mandatory.
 Below, our attorneys in Australia describe the existing types:

-• voluntary member’s liquidation: when the members of a company are the ones who freely decide to terminate the business.
+1. voluntary member’s liquidation – when the members of a company are the ones who freely decide to terminate the business;

-• creditor’s voluntary liquidation: when the liquidation is appointed by the director and the shareholders for the purpose of paying the debts to the creditors.
+2. creditor’s voluntary liquidation – when the liquidation is decided by the director and the shareholders for the purpose of paying the debts to the creditors;

-• official liquidation: when the termination of the company is ordered by the Court;
+3. official liquidation – when the termination of the company is ordered by the Court;

-• provisional liquidation: when the Court grants a period of assessment and appoints a liquidator.
+4. provisional liquidation – when the Court grants a period of assessment and appoints a liquidator.

 When is liquidation needed?

-How can a team of attorneys in Australia help?
+How can our team of attorneys in Australia help?